 Is this new Dead Reckoning Rum a 3 continent indy rum bottling or a science project?
 Well both!
-Follow along with us:
+Follow along with us for the Dead Reckoning Three Continent Blend!

 We are thrilled to present the latest Dead Reckoning super juicy fruit, fruit salad of a “hot house rum” – The Dead Reckoning 3 Continent Blend!